agentmodels/agentmodels.org/chapters/03-one-shot-planning.md

 The `softmaxAgent` differs in two ways from the `maxEUAgent` above.
 First, it uses the planning-as-inference idiom.
 Second, it does not deterministically choose the maximal expected utility action.
 Instead, it implements *soft* maximization, selecting actions with a probability depending on their expected utility.
 Formally, let the agent's probability of choosing action be $$C(a;s)$$ for $$a \in A$$ and in $$s \in S$$.
 Then the *softmax* decision rule is:

 $$
-C(a; s) \propto e^{\alpha E(U(T(s,a)))}}
+C(a; s) \propto e^{\alpha E(U(T(s,a))) }
 $$

-The noise parameter $$\alpha$$ modulates between random choice ($$\alpha=0$$) and the perfect maximization ($$\alpha = \infty$$) of the `maxEUAgent`.
+The noise parameter $$\alpha$$ modulates between random choice $$(\alpha=0)$$ and the perfect maximization $$(\alpha = \infty)$$ of the `maxEUAgent`.

-Since rational actions will *always* take the best action, why consider softmax agents who sometimes take suboptimal actions (e.g. when $$\alpha < \infty$$)?
-If the task is to provide advice on how to solve a one-shot decision problem, then there's no reason to consider softmax agents.
-One reason to consider softmax agents, which we won't pursue in this tutorial, is for *exploration* in the setting of reinforcement learning (link).
-In this tutorial, an important goal is to infer the preferences and beliefs of agents from their choices.
-In realistic settings, agents (whether human or artificial) sometimtes make suboptimal choices.
+Since rational actions will *always* take the best action, why consider softmax agents who sometimes take suboptimal actions?
+If the task is to provide normative advice on how to solve a one-shot decision problem, then there's no reason to consider softmax agents.
+One normative reason to consider softmax agents, which we won't pursue in this tutorial, is for *exploration* in the setting of reinforcement learning (link).
+An important goal for this tutorial is to infer the preferences and beliefs of agents from their choices.
+These agents might not always choose the normatively optimal actions.
 The softmax agent provides a computationally simple, analytically tractable model of suboptimal choices.
 This model has been tested empirically on human action selection [cite saccades, luce choice].
 Moreover, it has been used extensively in Inverse Reinforcement Learning as a model of human errors (cambridge turn taking dialogue, taxi cab paper).